Real Madrid misses chance to set new La Liga record

 Despite the disappointment of being unable to extend its winning run, Real maintains its unbeaten start to the season and extends its lead over second place Sevilla to two points.

-Barcelona has the chance to close the gap to just one point with victory over Atletico Madrid.
+Barcelona missed the chance to close the gap to just one point after its draw with Atletico.